Jane Leade: The Philadelphian Society

-In 1663 Jane Lead met John Pordage, a Church of England priest who had been ejected from his parish in 1655 but reinstated in 1660 during the English Restoration.
-In 1668, Lead joined a small English Behmenist group led by Pordage.
-Lead remained in this group after her husband's death in 1670, and this was when she began keeping her spiritual diary, which would later be published as A Fountain of Gardens.
-Left nearly destitute after the death of her husband, Lead joined the Pordage household in 1674 and remained there until his death in 1681.
-Lead assumed leadership of this group after Pordage's death, and in 1694, the group became known as the Philadelphian Society For The Advancement Of Piety And Divine Philosophy (the Philadelphians).
-Lead's writings and visions formed the core of the group's spiritual goals and ideas.
+In 1663 Jane Leade met John Pordage, a Church of England priest who had been ejected from his parish in 1655 but reinstated in 1660 during the English Restoration.
+In 1668, Leade joined a small English Behmenist group led by Pordage.
+Leade remained in this group after her husband's death in 1670, and this was when she began keeping her spiritual diary, which would later be published as A Fountain of Gardens.
+Left nearly destitute after the death of her husband, Leade joined the Pordage household in 1674 and remained there until his death in 1681.
+Leade assumed leadership of this group after Pordage's death, and in 1694, the group became known as the Philadelphian Society For The Advancement Of Piety And Divine Philosophy (the Philadelphians).
+Leade's writings and visions formed the core of the group's spiritual goals and ideas.
 They rejected the idea of being a church, preferring the term society, and none of the members ceased their memberships in existing churches.
 Together, the group held views that were somewhat similar to Panentheism, regarding the belief in the presence of God in all things, and with a Nondualist component, in that they also believed the presence of the Holy Spirit exists in each and everyone's soul, and that one can become enlightened and illuminated by living a virtuous life and seeking truth through the wisdom of God.

-The movement flourished until the early 18th century when, with Lead's death in 1704, its membership began to dwindle.
+The movement flourished until the early 18th century when, with Leade's death in 1704, its membership began to dwindle.
 It was briefly revived in 1706 when they held meetings with the French Camisards, and then faded into obscurity.
 Nevertheless, it had converts in Europe and America.
-Lead's spiritual and literary legacy can be found in Radical German Pietism, particularly in the Moravians under Nicolaus Ludwig Zinzendorf, in German Romanticism, and in the works of Emanuel Swedenborg, William Law and William Blake.
-Although no longer officially a functioning group, many of the Philadelphian Society's views and writings, particularly those by Jane Lead, remained influential among certain groups of Behmenists, Pietists, Radical Pietists, Christian mystics, and Esoteric Christians, such as the Society of the Woman in the Wilderness (led by Johannes Kelpius), the Ephrata Cloister, and the Harmony Society, among others.
+Leade's spiritual and literary legacy can be found in Radical German Pietism, particularly in the Moravians under Nicolaus Ludwig Zinzendorf, in German Romanticism, and in the works of Emanuel Swedenborg, William Law and William Blake.
+Although no longer officially a functioning group, many of the Philadelphian Society's views and writings, particularly those by Jane Leade, remained influential among certain groups of Behmenists, Pietists, Radical Pietists, Christian mystics, and Esoteric Christians, such as the Society of the Woman in the Wilderness (led by Johannes Kelpius), the Ephrata Cloister, and the Harmony Society, among others.